dustinpfister/blog_posts/_posts/vuejs-method.md

 ## 2 - vue method key mods

-When it comes to using a method in a template there are a number of modifers for the v-on directive that is often what is used to call a method in a template.
-For example when I want to have an on click event work for just the right mouse button rather than then left I could do is when working out the logic of the event handler, or I could use the right modifer with the click event when using v-on.
+When it comes to using a method in a template there are a number of modifiers for the v-on directive that is often what is used to call a method in a template.
+For example when I want to have an on click event work for just the right mouse button rather than then left I could do is when working out the logic of the event handler, or I could use the right modifier with the click event when using v-on.
 In this section I will be going over a few quick examples of these modifiers.

 ### 2.1 - keycode v-on modifier